Do you have a baby that prefers bottle to breast and has gone on a nursing strike?

 - Mother returned to work and baby is bottle fed most of the day.

-- An infection or latch issue removed the ability to nurse for a short period of time.
+- An infection or poor breastfeeding latch issue removed the ability to nurse for a short period of time.

-- The wrong nipple was used and baby become a little lazy.
+- The wrong nipple was used and baby has become a little lazy.

 The most common reason a baby would begin to reject the breast after receiving a bottle is that the bottle was an easier route to take.

-A little further down, you will see which bottles and nipples are best for breastfed baby’s.
+A little further down, you will see which bottles and nipples are best for breastfed babies.

-Furthermore, some women have slow let-downs or even a too powerful let-down which can frustrate a baby.
+Furthermore, some women have slow letdowns or even too powerful of a letdown which can frustrate a baby.
 The baby may realize that a nipple and bottle are much less work for them and begin to prefer that over the breast.

 Most of the time however, this nursing strike takes place when a baby has been given a bottle too regularly and gets confused when switching back and forth.